Sheringham Park: Sheringham Hall

 The Regency, Grade II listed building is finished in grey, gault, Lincolnshire brick was designed and built by Humphry Repton and his architect son, John Adey Repton.
 Due to the Norfolk coast's glacial winds, Repton chose a south facing site in the lee of a wooded hillside.
-In July 1813 the Upcher family laid the foundation stones and the family hoped to move into the house in the summer of 1817, but the owner of the estate Abbot Upcher fell ill and died in 1819 at the age of 35.
+In July 1813 the Upcher family laid the foundation stone and the family hoped to move into the house in the summer of 1817, but the owner of the estate Abbot Upcher fell ill and died in 1819 at the age of 35.
 The hall remained empty for 20 years until Henry Ramey Upcher completed the house in 1839.

-The hall's 71-year lease was offered for sale at £2.35 million in 2008.
+The hall's lease was offered for sale in 2008 and the lease was further extended at that time.